SikoticVinyl/athletic_sales_analysis/README.md

 ## Project Overview

 This project aims to analyze athletic sales data from the years 2020 and 2021 to identify top-performing regions, retailers, and time periods.
-The analysis focuses on combining, cleaning, and exploring the data to gain valuable insights into sales performance.
+The analysis focuses on combining, cleaning, and exploring the data to gain valuable insights into sales performance for educaional purposes.

 ## Objectives